Gryfice: Modern era

 In the 16th century, the local Germans pursued a policy of Germanisation towards the indigenous population, which, however, did not bring results quickly.
 At that time, some of the indigenous peasants fled to Poland, while Scottish immigrants settled in the town.
 As a result of the Thirty Years' War, the population of the town decreased dramatically.
 The town was occupied by the Imperial and Swedish armies.
 After the death of the last Pomeranian Duke and by the Treaty of Westphalia Greifenberg became part of Brandenburg-Prussia in 1648 and part of Imperial Germany in 1871.
 In 1818 the town became the capital of the Greifenberg district (Kreis Greifenberg).

 In 1894 the town was connected to the railway line Dąbie (Altdamm) - Kołobrzeg (Kolberg).
-On July 1, 1896, the Greifenberger Kleinbahn was opened, a narrow-gauge railway today used as a railway Museum.
+On 1 July 1896 the Greifenberger Kleinbahn was opened, a narrow-gauge railway today used as a railway Museum.
 In 1933 a Polish association of agricultural workers was established in Gryfice.
 Local Poles and Jews were subjected to increased repressions, after the Nazis came to power in Germany in 1933.
 After the German invasion of Poland, forced labourers from Poland were brought to the town.
+During World War II, the Germans operated four forced labour subcamps of the Stalag II-D prisoner-of-war camp in the town.

-At the end of World War II, on March 5, 1945, the Soviet Red Army conquered the town, and on March 8, Poles entered the town.
+At the end of World War II, on 5 March 1945, the Soviet Red Army conquered the town, and on March 8, Poles entered the town.
 Approximately 40 per cent of the town was destroyed, however many historical monuments stayed intact or were reconstructed.
 Following the post-war boundary changes, the town became part of Poland.
 Initially called Zagórze, it was eventually given the Polish name Gryfice.
 The Germans who did not escape during the battle with the Soviets, were expelled and the town was populated with Poles, some of them expellees themselves from Polish areas annexed by the Soviet Union.
 The post-war administration of Gryfice was created with the participation of the just-freed Polish forced labourers.

 After the war, the life of the town was being rebuilt.
 In 1945, the first post-war schools, a hospital and a cinema were opened and the following year a mill, a gasworks and a marmalade factory were opened.
 In 1948 a sugar factory was established, which already in 1951 was one of the leading sugar factories in Poland.
+From 1975 to 1998, it was administratively located in the Szczecin Voivodeship.